 See Title 16 Texas Administrative Code sections 45.117(b)(4) and 45.113(b)(5).

-The distributor may give the beer to an unlicensed group but can deliver beer to licensed locations only.
-That means unlicensed groups must pick up the donated beer from the distributor.
+The distributor may give the malt beverages to an unlicensed group but can deliver malt beverages to licensed locations only.
+That means unlicensed groups must pick up the donated malt beverages from the distributor.

 See Alcoholic Beverage Code Section 64.01.

 Upper tier members can donate non-alcoholic beverage items (such as a picnic table or barbeque pit) to a nonprofit that does not hold a TABC license or permit.
 Nothing prevents the nonprofit from auctioning off or selling the non-alcoholic beverage item.
 These items can display the brand.

 See TABC Administrative Rule 45.113(f) and Alcoholic Beverage Code Section 109.58.

 Yes.
 If the temporary permit holder is a civic, charitable or religious organization, they can receive draft beer-dispensing equipment to use at the temporary event.
 The jockey box may not be given in exchange for an exclusive sales privilege.

 See TABC Administrative Rule 45.113(f)(3).